-The field of Engineering and Architecture is fortunately on a constant roll in devising newer technologies and implementations day by day that takes us a step closer to a safer tomorrow for our inhabitants.
+The field of Engineering and Architecture is fortunately on a constant roll in devising newer technologies and implementations day by day for earthquake-resistant buildings that take us a step closer to a safer tomorrow for our inhabitants.

-The following are the ten buildings that were designed with specialized features to withstand the lashes of earthquakes:
+The following are the ten buildings that were designed for earthquake resistant buildings with specialized features to withstand the lashes of earthquakes:

 Architect: C.Y.
 Lee and Partners